kaitlin-hodges/smart-store-kaitlinhodges/README.md

 - [SET UP PROJECT](./SET_UP_PROJECT.md)

-It includes the critical commands to set up your local environment (and activate it):
+Critical commands  that need to be used to set up your local environment (and activate it):

 ```shell
 uv venv